Configuring Post-Logout Redirect URI in Blazor Applications with OpenIddict

 to your desired location.
 Common options include:

-// Redirect to home page
+// Redirects to the home page

 postLogoutRedirectUri: $"{blazorRootUrl}",

-// Redirect to login page
+// Redirects to the login page

 postLogoutRedirectUri: $"{blazorRootUrl}/authentication/login",

-// Redirect to custom page
+// Redirects to a custom page

 postLogoutRedirectUri: $"{blazorRootUrl}/custom-logout",